This post may contain affiliate links. Please read our disclosure policy.

 We bought the buckets and dial rod at Ikea, as well.
 The buckets were $7 each (Fintorp Flatware Caddy).
 The Fintorp Rail was $9.
 The total for these is right around $37.
 (They have plastic ones for 99 cents, but I really loved these ones!)

 We filled them with everything that they would need to do their homework.
 Pencils, crayons, scissors, glue sticks, erasers, highlighters, and markers.

 I bought this little black organizer at Home Goods on clearance for $7.00 and I use it to keep their homework.
 We always know where it is (away from any food or water that could reach it and ruin it, since they can’t eat in this room).
 You can write on it with chalk, too.

 I used to use InGolf Chairs that were $49.99 each from Ikea with Malida chair cushions that were $4.99 each.
 Now I have Parson’s Chairs from Kirklands (they are just more comfortable).
 They are similar to these chairs, although I wish I had seen these chairs sooner (so pretty)! 🙂

 We found the end table at Hobby Lobby and my husband cut the legs off of it, to make it the right height to hold the desktop.

 I love it because I use it to store all of their school supplies!
-I keep a box with leveled books for our Kindergartener.
+I use the drawers to keep leveled books, text books, and workbooks.